vedb/pupil-t265/README.md

 # pupil-t265

-**pupil-t265** provides plugins for the Pupil Core mobile eye tracking software for recording, calibrating and exporting tracking data from the Intel RealSense T265 tracking camera.
-This way, the T265 can be used for simultaneous head tracking when rigidly mounted wrt to the Pupil Core world camera.
+**pupil-t265** provides plugins for the Pupil Core mobile eye tracking software for calibrating, recording and exporting tracking data from the Intel RealSense T265 tracking camera.
+This way, the T265 can be used for simultaneous head tracking when rigidly mounted with respect to the Pupil Core world camera.

 ## Installation